LeonardoClemente/argotools-pkg/README.md

 The following software libraries are presented:

-1. DBscrape:  DBscrape is a library developed to mine data from various online datasources (Such as Google Correlate, Google Trends API, Flunet, and IMSS sinave) that are used for producing Influenza surveillance in Latin America.
+1. DBscrape:  DBscrape is a library developed to mine data from various online datasources (Such as Google Correlate, Google Trends API, Flunet, and IMSS sinave) that are used for producing Influenza disease surveillance.
 2. Data:  A library designed to read data from multiple sources and merges them into an object that that contains some pre-processing functions and filters that prepares the data for the experiment.